Human Services-Recovery Support Specialist

 RSS 109 Field Experience II (3)(1,10)

 In this course is a continuation of RSS: Field Experience I. Students conduct a field experience in an Substance Use Disorder, and/or Mental Health Disorder and/or Dual Diagnosis treatment program.
 Students will begin to learn, in vivo, the profession of a Recovery Support Specialists.
 Special Note: Only individuals who have lived experience as consumers of a mental health disorder, substance use disorder, or dual diagnosis may sit for the state exam.
-(1.2) Proficiency Credit: Pass/No Credit: Not Available.
+(1.2) Proficiency Credit: Not Available Pass/No Credit: Not Available.

 In-District Tuition/Fees: $405 (effective 2024/25 academic year)